 Stop Being the Best-Kept Secret

 Do your clients fully benefit from all your skills and knowledge?
-Research reveals that most entrepreneurs undervalue their expertise.
+Research reveals that most accounting professionals undervalue their expertise.
 Although it seems counter-intuitive, serving a select population significantly raises your value.
 Plus, it’s easier for new clients to find you.
 Here’s what you need to choose a niche market.

 Sometimes a niche population chooses you.
 You gradually notice that most of your clients come from a specific industry or share a similar issue.
 Either you already built a reputation because you previously worked in this industry or your clients came from word of mouth referrals.

 More often than not, you decide on a specialty rather than a niche choosing you.
 Committing to that choice is one of the toughest things to do.

 - Will I eventually get bored?

 - What if I choose the wrong niche?

 - I can serve other markets, but they won’t realize I can help them.

 - What if my credentials get challenged?
 I don’t have enough experience with that population to call myself an expert.

 - Another business is already serving that niche, is there enough for both of us?